KellyZhou223/project01_shell/README.md

 ### Attempted:
 - Some issues with trimming whitespace (?)
+- Redirection may not work (?)
-- An outline for redirection
+- An outline for pipes

 ---

 ### Bugs:
 - Entering an empty line or an invalid command causes shell to require more "exit" to exit
-- Calling redirection functions causes shell to require more "exit" to exit ?
+- Calling redirection/pipe functions causes shell to require more "exit" to exit (?)

 ---